I don’t make New Year’s resolutions.

 What didn’t work in 2012.

-1. Trying to enter every writing contest I possible can.
+1. Trying to enter every writing contest I possibly can.

 Revision: I will be more selective in the contests I enter and Limit myself to entering one contest every 8 weeks.